ej8899/erniejohnsonca/README.md

 personal profile of erniejohnson.ca

+# getting started
+If using this template for your own project, npm install -> setup for dependencies npm run dev -> development service npm run build -> build for deploy

 # dependencies
 Using third-party libraries in web development has several advantages and disadvantages.
 The main pros of utilizing these libraries include faster development speed, improved code quality, and access to a wide range of pre-built functionalities.
 Third-party libraries enable developers to save time by leveraging existing solutions for common tasks, thereby reducing the need to reinvent the wheel.